 Glencliff Home for the Elderly

-One of the reasons this turned out to be a great nursing home is that it received an A+ in our inspections category.
-This is simply as good as it gets in this critical area.
-Our inspection ratings are tied to several items found on the a nursing home's recent inspection reports.
-Places that excel in this category tend to have few deficiencies on those reports.
-Most importantly, these facilities generally do not have any severe deficiencies which are associated with endangerment of patients.
+To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
+Perhaps the most significant factor we look at in determining our inspection grades is deficiencies.
+These deficiencies are found on a facility's inspection reports.
+Places with higher grades in this area typically dodged the more severe deficiencies involving patient abuse or death.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality